wirybeaver/wirybeaver.github.io/_posts/2017-08-17-note-english.md

 Kafka fundamentals: durability and ordering guaranteed. cluster is core.
 Message queue semantics.

-come into play. let's go through some of those.
+**come into play**. let's go through some of those.
 So first is modern ETL, CDC(change data capture).

 Record: key, value, timestamp. immutable, append-only, persisted (do everything in disk)